-Memoryless: Hidden Markov Models in Machine Learning (part 2)
+Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

-Memoryless: Hidden Markov Models in Machine Learning (part 2)
+Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

-We consider a Hidden Markov Model (HMM) as a framework for understanding sequences where the true underlying process cannot be directly observed.
-In the above structure, a set of hidden states evolves over time according to simple Markov dynamics, meaning each state depends only on the one immediately before it.
+Hidden Markov Model (HMM) is a framework for understanding sequences where the true underlying process cannot be directly observed.
+In the above structure, a set of hidden states evolves over time according to simple Markov dynamics, meaning that each state depends only on the one immediately before it.
 Although these states (X1, X2, X3) are not visible, each one generates observable data through a probabilistic emission process (B11, B12...), producing the sequence of outputs we actually measure (Y1, Y2,...)
 The diagram separates two key components: the horizontal connections, which describe how the hidden states transition over time, and the vertical connections, which describe how each state gives rise to possible observations.
-This structure allows the model to represent uncertainty in a principled way: even if we cannot see the true state, we can infer it from the observed data by reasoning about both the transition dynamics and the likelihood of different observations.
+This structure allows the model to represent uncertainty in a principled approach: even if we cannot see the true state, we can infer it from the observed data.

 Machine Learning is not about machines becoming intelligent.
 It's about machines helping us see patterns we were never equipped to see

-Long before deep learning architectures took over the field, HMMs powered large-scale speech recognition systems, bioinformatics (computational gene and protein structure prediction), and supported early advances in handwriting recognition systems.
+Long before deep learning architectures dominated the field, HMMs were the foundational framework for large-scale speech recognition systems, bioinformatics (computational gene and protein sequence analysis), and also for early handwriting recognition systems.

-Even today, they remain important conceptually: many contemporary models either expand or reinterpret the assumptions first formalized in the HMM framework.
+Even today, they remain important at the conceptual level: many contemporary models either expand on or reinterpret the assumptions first established in the HMM framework.

 An observed sequence is generated by an underlying sequence of hidden states that evolve according to Markovian dynamics.